What is Title IX?

 Eastern Kentucky University requires training for the following groups of individuals:

-Employees (faculty, staff, and student workers): Trainings provided through Work Place Answers (must be completed every 2 years).
+Employees (faculty, staff, and student workers): Trainings provided through Vector (must be completed every 2 years).

 First Year Students: Online Title IX training and bystander intervention/prevention training.